wvovaw/TODO-list/README.md

 ## Description

 This application is an implementation of a simple task list.
 The main functions that is going to be realized in this project:
-- add new goal
+- Add new goal
-- edit goal
+- Edit goal
-- mark goal as done or failed
+- Mark goal as done or failed
-- remove goal
+- Remove goal
-- clear all todo list
+- Clear all todo list

 ## What is already done:
 - List representation